EvelynGriffith/collatz-creation/writing/reflection.md

 numbers_internal.sort()
 ```

 This code is going to create a deepcopy of a list called numbers within a variable called `copy`.
 The `numbers_internal` varibale is going to hold this new list which has been copied to within a copy called `copy`.
 The `numbers_internal` variable in the next line when using `.sort()` is going to then take the numbers_internal variable and sort the internal data based on what's inside of it.
+This is really interesting because it is going to basically take the `numbers` variable
+data and it will then copy and deepcopy that into the `numbers_internal` variable and then the `numbers_internal` variable will be sorted through the `.sort()` function.
+This is cool because we aren't really changing the values or data within the numbers variable we are just reformatting and copying it so that it is manipulated into the forma that we need it to be seen in.
+These kinds of loopholes in python are really interesting to me.

 ## Use one paragraph to explain the meaning of the following test case